UFC on ESPN: Kattar vs. Ige: Background

 A light heavyweight bout between Vinicius Moreira and Modestas Bukauskas was scheduled for the event, along with another bout between Anderson dos Santos and Jack Shore at bantamweight.
 However, Moreira and dos Santos both tested positive for COVID-19 on July 3 and were removed from the event.
 They were replaced by Andreas Michailidis and Aaron Phillips respectively.

 A women's strawweight bout between former Invicta FC and UFC Women's Strawweight Champion Carla Esparza and Marina Rodriguez was scheduled for the event.
 However, a Rodriguez cornerman tested positive for COVID-19 and the bout was cancelled.
 Rodriguez had her test come back negative, but the bout was scrapped due to precautionary reasons.
 They were rescheduled for UFC on ESPN: Whittaker vs. Till on July 26.

 A light heavyweight bout between Timo Feucht and Kenneth Bergh was scheduled for the event.
-However, one day after the bout was announced, Feucht was removed from the event due to unknown reasons and was replaced by Jorge Gonzalez.
+However, one day after the bout was announced, Feucht was removed from the event for unknown reasons and was replaced by Jorge Gonzalez.
 It was later announced that Feucht was removed due to past Neo-Nazi ties, including a January 2016 attack in the Connewitz district of Leipzig for which he was arrested.
 In turn, the bout was cancelled on the day of the weigh-ins as Bergh had issues during his weight cut.

 At the weigh-ins, Abdul Razak Alhassan and Chris Fishgold missed weight for their respective bouts.
 Alhassan weighed in at 174 pounds, three pounds over the welterweight non-title fight limit.
 Fishgold weighed in at 149 pounds, three pounds over the featherweight non-title fight limit.
 Both their bouts proceeded at a catchweight and they were respectively fined 20% of their individual purses, which went to their opponents Mounir Lazzez and Jared Gordon.